ShadowCat117/Wynnrot/README.md

   - Plays a random Minecraft cat sound when a chat message contains the word "meow"
 - Le Big Fishe
   - Replaces the "The Piranha" title in Galleon's Graveyard with "Le Big Fishe" and the same for the Corrupted version
+- Rainbow Text
+  - Render the custom Wynncraft HUD or all text with the rainbow colour

 <img src="https://raw.githubusercontent.com/ShadowCat117/ShadowCat117.github.io/refs/heads/main/Resources/Wynnrot/HungrySui.gif" alt="Sui Eating">